siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 ---
 title: "Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe"
-subtitle: "A dielectric-first derivation and time-of-flight test in a Mach-Zehnder interferometer"
+subtitle: "A dielectric-first derivation and two experimental tests in a Mach-Zehnder interferometer"
 author: "An M. Rodriguez"
 date: "2026-04-22"
 one-sentence-summary: "At Mach-Zehnder recombination each arm beam is the in-phase electromagnetic response to the other, so the dielectric slowing mechanism applies directly and the bright fringe propagates at c/2."
 summary: "Electromagnetic propagation in a dielectric slows because the medium's polarization response is an in-phase electromagnetic wave that loads the effective permittivity and permeability.
 At Mach-Zehnder recombination the second arm beam plays that role: both arms originate from the same coherent source and arrive in phase, making each beam the full-amplitude in-phase response to the other (k=1), which gives c_eff = c/2 by the standard dielectric formula.
 The ordinary output reading takes the routed output beam and predicts no delay.
-Isolating a bright interference fringe and comparing its time-of-flight against a matched reference beam over the same distance gives a direct discrimination between these two readings."
+Two experiments discriminate the readings: refraction of the isolated bright fringe at a glass boundary — where the loaded reading predicts total internal reflection above the critical angle sin(theta_c) = n_g/2 ~ 0.75 — and time-of-flight along a propagation path."
 keywords:
   - interference
   - Mach-Zehnder interferometer